 Hierarchies have strong defenses for attacks from below, but they have none for abandonment.

-The first step to end the control system is to look behind the curtain and see it.
-Once we see it and understand it, we can leave it.
-Along with our children, we can change the program and create community to live without the control system.
+The first step to ending the Control System is to look behind the curtain and see it.
+Once we understand it, we can start to walk away from it in interdependent tribal groups.
+We, and our children, will invent new ways to live closer to Earth.

 Wikipedia.
 Neolithic Revolution.